tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 While I have left some comments in the source code, I will move into a more elaborate explanation here for using and altering the model as needed.
-Much of this will be similar conceptually for both models, but I will make sure to reiterate everything so you don't have to repeatedly switch sections with in this document.
+Much of this will be similar conceptually for both models, but I will make sure to reiterate everything so you don't have to repeatedly switch sections within this document.

 ### Importing Libraries (Lines 1-9)
 If you opt to use the anaconda distribution package, many of these libraries are already included.
-But if you run into 'module not found' errors, you will need to install the relevant libraries using pip install.
+But if you run into any 'module not found' errors, you will need to install the relevant libraries using pip install.
 If you are using a plain distribution, you will need to install all of the libraries via pip.
-Please see the following link for more information about using pip install.
+Please see the following link for more information about using pip to install python packages.
 * https://packaging.python.org/en/latest/tutorials/installing-packages/

 ### Loading Data (Lines 12-23)